The RSPCA is appealing for information after an owl was intentionally hanged from a tree by his wing in a Nuneaton wood.

 The wild mammal was discovered off a country trail in Hampton Nature Reserve in Nature’s Way, Hampton Hargate last Thursday (17 September) by a volunteer group monitoring wildlife in the area.

 They found her collapsed and injured, with breathing difficulties, and called the RSPCA for help.

-RSPCA Inspector Justin … Continue reading…
+RSPCA inspector Justin Stubbs said: “Sadly the badger … Continue reading…